-The District reserves the right to change any District rule or regulation, including the arrangement of courses; the requirements for graduation; the requirements for admission, degrees, and fees; and any other regulations affecting the student body.
-Such changed regulations will govern both old and new students and shall be effective whenever determined by the District.
+The College reserves the right to change any College rule or regulation, including the arrangement of courses; the requirements for graduation; the requirements for admission, degrees, and fees; and any other regulations affecting the student body.
+Such changed regulations will govern both old and new students and shall be effective whenever determined by the College.
 Failure to comply with established rules, regulations, policies, and/or procedures shall result in disciplinary action and may result in dismissal from the College.
 Students who feel they have extenuating circumstances which excuse them from these academic regulations should:

-- Obtain a standard Student Petition from the Registration Office. - Seek the advice and recommendation from a counselor. - File the completed petition with the Registration Office for action by the College Standards Subcommittee.
+- Obtain a Student Petition from the Admissions and Records Office. - Seek the advice and recommendation from a counselor. - · File the completed petition with the Admissions and Records Office for action by the Student Success Committee.